scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

   - `trc_base`: Defines the *base* number of the latest Trust Root Configuration (TRC) available to the signer at the time of the signature creation.
   - `trc_serial`: Defines the *serial* number of the latest TRC available to the signer at the time of the signature creation.

-**Note:** For more information on signing and verifying control plane messages (such as PCBs), see the chapter Signing and Verifying Control Plane Messages of the SCION Control Plane PKI Specification {{I-D.dekater-scion-pki}}.
-For more information on the TRC base and serial number, see the chapter Trust Root Configuration Specification of the SCION Control Plane PKI Specification {{I-D.dekater-scion-pki}}.
+**Note:** For more information on signing and verifying control plane messages (such as PCBs), see 'Signing and Verifying Control Plane Messages' in {{I-D.dekater-scion-pki}}.
+For more information on the TRC base and serial number, see 'Trust Root Configuration Specification' in {{I-D.dekater-scion-pki}}.

 - `timestamp`: Defines the signature creation timestamp.
 This field is OPTIONAL.
 - `metadata`: Can be used to include arbitrary per-protocol metadata.
 This field is OPTIONAL.